shakeel-faiz/FF/04Apr-15/aac.md

 1. **Bitrate Flexibility**: AAC supports a wide range of bitrates, making it versatile for different applications from low-bitrate streaming to high-fidelity audio.
 1. **Enhancements**: Various profiles and extensions of AAC (such as AAC-LC, HE-AAC, and AAC-LD) offer different features like low-delay streaming, better compression efficiency, and multi-channel audio support.

+## Applications of AAC

+Let's learn about the diverse applications of AAC.

+1. **Digital Audio Compression**: AAC is widely used in digital audio compression formats like MP4, M4A, and AAC itself.
+It provides higher audio quality at lower bitrates compared to older codecs like MP3.
+1. **Streaming Services**: Many streaming platforms use AAC to deliver audio content efficiently over the internet.
+It helps in reducing bandwidth requirements while maintaining good sound quality.
+1. **Digital Radio**: AAC is used in digital radio broadcasting systems such as Digital Radio Mondiale (DRM) and HD Radio.
+It allows for better transmission efficiency and audio fidelity compared to traditional analog broadcasts.
+1. **Broadcasting**: AAC is used in broadcasting applications for both radio and television.
+It enables broadcasters to transmit high-quality audio within the limited bandwidth available for transmission.
+1. **Mobile Devices**: AAC is supported by many mobile devices and platforms, making it a popular choice for storing and streaming audio on smartphones, tablets, and portable media players.
+1. **Video Streaming**: AAC is often used as the audio codec in video streaming formats like MP4 and MKV.
+It ensures that the audio component of videos is delivered with high quality and efficiency.
+1. **VoIP and Video Conferencing**: AAC is used in Voice over IP (VoIP) applications and video conferencing systems to ensure clear and high-quality audio communication over network connections.